vud531/webapi-challenge/README.md

 - [ ] Describe Middleware?
 programs that add different functionalities to existing functionalities and also keep them seperate, ex: a middleware that logs all the http requests, and response to the users, a middleware that check for authorization from http requests

-- [ ] Describe a Resource? existing functionalities that user can take advantage of
+- [ ] Describe a Resource? existing models that user can take advantage of

 - [ ] What can the API return to help clients know if a request was successful? status 200